Skip to Main Content

 Old Field Point Road and the Other Greenwich

 Greenwich, Connecticut carries a dual identity that its dining scene reflects almost perfectly.
 The downtown stretch along Greenwich Avenue draws the predictable concentration of white-tablecloth addresses and European-inflected bistros, the kind of room where the wine list is as long as the entrée menu and reservations are placed weeks in advance.
 But Old Field Point Road, where Boxcar Cantina sits at number 44, belongs to a different register entirely.
-This part of town edges toward the water, away from the commercial center, and the restaurants that anchor themselves here tend to do so on the strength of repeat local custom rather than destination dining traffic.
+This part of town edges toward the water, away from the commercial center, and the restaurants here tend to draw repeat local custom.

 Where Boxcar Cantina Sits in the Greenwich Mix